To register for upcoming tournaments, visit www.muaythaitournaments.com

 Adult Divisions: Ages 17-45

-Class A/Open - 13+ fights.
-This division is open to those with pro experience also, however Amateur Rules apply.
+• Class A/Open - 13+ fights.
+This division may be open to those with pro experience, if allowed by state commission, however Amateur Rules apply.
 NO purse paid.

-Professional - 0+.
-Fighters are under contract and are paid for their participation in a fight.
+Professional fighters are under contract and are paid for their participation in a fight.
 Full Rules.
 No pads.

 LEGAL STRIKES:

-Class C, B & A (Jr, Sr, and all Adults): All Strikes are allowed to the body and to the head.
+• Class C, B & A (Jr, Sr, and all Adults): All Strikes are allowed to the body and to the head.
 This would include the jab, cross, hook, uppercut, overhand, and spinning backfist.
-This applies to Juniors, Amateur, and Professional bouts.

 *TBA-SA approved elbow pads must be worn by both fighters.
 "Downward, Spiking, Spinning and 12/6 elbows ARE allowed."